Bryan Fischer

-Bryan Jonathan Fischer (born April 8, 1951) is the former Director of Issues Analysis for the American Family Association (AFA).
+Bryan Jonathan Fischer (April 8, 1951 - October 9, 2025) was the former Director of Issues Analysis for the American Family Association (AFA).
 He hosted the talk radio program Focal Point on American Family Radio and posted on the AFA-run blog Instant Analysis (formerly Rightly Concerned).

 Fischer opposes abortion, national health care, gay adoption, civil unions, and same-sex marriage.
 Fischer's comments about homosexuality caused the AFA to be designated a hate group by the Southern Poverty Law Center (SPLC) in November 2010.
 To avoid being classified as a hate group, the AFA has officially repudiated Fischer's views on Muslims, Native Americans, Hispanics, and African Americans, as well his claims that the Holocaust was caused by homosexuals, that homosexuality should be outlawed, and that Hillary Clinton is a lesbian.

 Focal Point was abruptly removed from the AFR lineup in 2021 following the 4th of July weekend.
 AFR offered no explanation for cancelling the show.